Eppo-exp/eppo-docs/docs/sdks/server-sdks/go.md

 )

 var eppoClient = &eppoclient.EppoClient{} // in global scope
-variation := eppoClient.GetStringAssignment("<SUBJECT-KEY>", "<FLAG-KEY>", <TARGETING_ATTRIBUTES>);
+variation := eppoClient.GetStringAssignment("<SUBJECT-KEY>", "<FLAG-KEY>", <TARGETING_ATTRIBUTES>, <DEFAULT_VALUE>);
 ```

-The `GetStringAssignment` function takes two required and one optional input to assign a variation:
+The `GetStringAssignment` function takes 4 required inputs to assign a variation:

 - `subjectKey` - The ID of the entity that is being experimented on, typically represented by a uuid.
-- `flagOrExperimentKey` - This key is available on the detail page for both flags and experiments.
+- `flagKey` - This key is available on the detail page for flags.
 - `targetingAttributes` - An optional map of metadata about the subject used for targeting.
-If you create rules based on attributes on a flag/experiment, those attributes should be passed in on every assignment call.
+If you create rules based on attributes on a flag, those attributes should be passed in on every assignment call.
+- `defaultValue` - An optional default value to return if the SDK does not receive an assignment from the server.

 ### Typed assignments

 Additional functions are available:

 ```
-GetBoolAssignment(...)
+GetBooleanAssignment(...) (bool, error)
-GetNumericAssignment(...)
+GetNumericAssignment(...) (float64, error)
-GetJSONStringAssignment(...)
+GetIntegerAssignment(...) (int, error)
+GetStringAssignment(...) (string, error)
+GetJSONAssignment(...) (interface{}, error)
 ```

 ### Handling the empty assignment